Description of SSURGO Database

 To obtain SSURGO soil spatial and attribute data:

-The national collection of SSURGO data can be obtained by contacting the USDA-NRCS National Geospatial Center of Excellence (NGCE) representative, Rosemary Rivera (firstname.lastname@example.org) or by phoning (817) 509-3371.
+- The entire national collection of over 3,000 SSURGO datasets can be obtained by contacting the USDA-NRCS National Geospatial Center of Excellence (NGCE) representative, Rosemary Rivera (firstname.lastname@example.org) or by phoning (817) 509-3371.

 SSURGO data is available for free by download.
 Depending on file size, the data is also available on CD-ROM or DVD.
 The cost for single CD-ROM is $50, and the cost for a single DVD disk is $100.